Poll: Democrats Fired Up Against Trump In Midterms, But GOP Rallying Around Him

 Pew found Democrats have advantages, sometimes sweeping, on almost all issues — but not on dealing with the economy.

 Republicans maintain an advantage over Democrats on doing a better job dealing with a terrorist threat and the economy.
-They also have smaller advantages on dealing with the budget deficit, taxes and trade, but they have relinquished their advantage on dealing with gun policy, immigration and health care.
+They also have smaller advantages on dealing with the budget deficit, taxes and trade, but they have relinquished their advantages on dealing with gun policy, immigration and health care.

 Americans also say they prefer Democrats to deal with foreign policy, drug addiction (something the president and the GOP have talked about a lot), abortion and contraception, race and ethnicity issues and the environment.